Commercial Combi Boilers

 For example, the 45 kW combi boiler, has a maximum domestic hot water capacity of 44.2 kW for the 60 litre hot water tank, 44.4 kW for the 90 litre hot water tank or 44.8 kW for the 120 litre hot water tank.
 But let’s call it 44 kW for the purpose of the calculations.

-The 60 litre tank, would recover it’s hot water in 5.30 minutes, the 90 litre in 4.30 minutes and the 120 litre unit in 5.70 minutes, which is very impressive hot water performance indeed.
+The 60 litre tank, would recover it’s hot water in 6.30 minutes, (which means you can start filling a bath 6 minutes 30 seconds after filling the previous one ) the 90 litre in 6.30 minutes ( one an a half baths ) and the 120 litre unit in 6.30 minutes ( two baths simultaneously ) , which is very impressive domestic hot water performance indeed, as these combi boilers have a hot water priority system.

-The figures are even better for the 55 kW combi boiler and the 65 kW combi boiler that we supply.
+The figures are the same for the 55 kW combi boiler and the 65 kW combi boiler that we supply.

 Internal diagram of our commercial combi boiler